mergho28/Monte-Carlo-Photon-Simulation-with-Machine-Learning/README.md

 ## Installation

 ### Prerequisites
-Ensure you have Python 3.x installed.
+Run the code from S.T.A.R.S.py in a Python environment Ensure you have Python 3.x installed.
 Additionally, you will need the following Python libraries:
 - `numpy`
 - `matplotlib`